-Our gut – which contains about 80 percent of our immune system – is tasked with the important responsibility of assimilating the nutrients we take in through food and supplements so that our body’s cells can use these nutrient, while dealing with toxins, so they can be expelled through our bowels.
+Our gut – which contains about 80 percent of our immune system – is tasked with the important responsibility of assimilating the nutrients we take in through food and supplements so that our body’s cells can use these nutrients while dealing with toxins, so they can be expelled through our bowels.

 Nutrients pass through our digestive lining, which is like a tightly woven net.
-With leaky gut, the net weave loosens.
+With a leaky gut, the net weave loosens.

-And when the digestive lining becomes compromised – thanks to age, poor diet and medications among other things - toxins can escape, causing our immune system to go into overdrive.
+And when the digestive lining becomes compromised – thanks to age, poor diet, and medications among other things - toxins can escape, causing our immune system to go into overdrive.
 That effort by the immune system to reign in toxins can trigger chronic inflammation, which has been linked to a host of serious conditions.
 (Ref.
 2)

-Despite those wise words from Hippocrates, doctors aren’t learning enough about the gut in med school, according to some experts in this area, so they still aren’t sure how to diagnose leaky gut, let alone solve it.
+Despite those wise words from Hippocrates, doctors aren’t learning enough about the gut in med school, according to some experts in this area, so they still aren’t sure how to diagnose a leaky gut, let alone solve it.

 “From an MD’s standpoint, it’s a very gray area,” gastroenterologist Dr. Donald Kirby, director of the Center for Human Nutrition at the Cleveland Clinic, told WebMD.com.
 “Physicians don’t know enough about the gut.
-You hope that your doctor is a good-enough Sherlock Holmes, but sometimes it is very hard to make a diagnosis.”
+You hope that your doctor is a good enough Sherlock Holmes, but sometimes it is very hard to make a diagnosis.”
 (Ref.
 3)